 Identify the things that really motivate and inspire you and then have constant reminders of why you are doing this.
 You might be running a marathon for a charity or a cause close to your heart.
 If so, carry pictures of the person or people who inspired you to raise money for them.
 Alternatively if you are trying to tone your abs for a beach holiday or for your forthcoming wedding, surround yourself with reminders or prompts.
 If you remind yourself of why you are doing this regularly, the chances are you will keep doing it.

 Record your training progress

-Keeping a training schedule, log book or diary/blog of your gym visits, running times, swimming pool visits etc, will keep you focused on the task in hand and allow you to accurately monitor your progress.
-It’s a great way or reminding yourself how far you’ve come when times get tough, or inspiring yourself to go even further.
+Keeping a training schedule, logbook or diary/blog of your gym visits, running times, swimming pool visits etc, will keep you focused on the task in hand and allow you to accurately monitor your progress.
+It’s a great way of reminding yourself how far you’ve come when times get tough, or inspiring yourself to go even further.

 Go shopping for the right exercise gear

 There’s nothing like the sensation of feeling like you look fantastic in your training gear to maintain motivation and performance.
 So treat yourself to some top quality training kit.
 You won’t regret it.

 Have a treat